kgrimSV/Strange_Visitor/index.md

 ---

 Editor Kathryn Jepsen works with novelists and short fiction writers, offering big-picture structural edits, zoomed-in sentence-level edits, and personalized coaching to assist with the publication process.
-She specializes in science fiction, fantasy, and other speculative fiction, along with narrative nonfiction with a scientific bent.
+She specializes in science fiction, fantasy, and horror, along with narrative nonfiction with a scientific bent.